joshmh/blind-signer/Tutorial.md

 Burner and Signer apps are made in golang and run on USB Armory.
 Golang compiler for USB Armory is called [TamaGo](https://github.com/usbarmory/tamago).

-If you don't want / can't to use two USB Armories you can use use one, but you will have to load on it *Signer* and *Burner* apps over and over.
+If you don't want (can't) to use two USB Armories you can use use one, but you will have to load on it *Signer* and *Burner* apps over and over.
 It is better to have ready two USB Armories loaded with each app.

 ### Installing required dependencies